Online Operations Manual

 Working with Influx DB

-This section contains examples of commands that can be run at CIT or ICDS once you have sourced your influx_creds.sh
+This section contains examples of commands that can be run at CIT or ICDS once you have sourced your influx_creds.sh file.

 Note: To query an influx database on ICDS use the url: